Vagabond/vagabond.github.io/_posts/2015-06-05-a-year-with-go.md

 go get
 ------

-The less said about this idea the better, the fact that Go users now say not to use it, but apparently are making no move to actually deprecate/remove it is unfortunate, as is the lack of a 'official' replacment.
+The less said about this idea the better, the fact that Go users now say not to use it, but apparently are making no move to actually deprecate/remove it is unfortunate, as is the lack of an 'official' replacment.

 $GOPATH
 -------